Clive Gerard Liddell: Military career

 Liddell attended Uppingham School before enrolling at the Royal Military College, Sandhurst.
 He was commissioned into the British Army as a second lieutenant in the Leicestershire Regiment on 22 October 1902.

 He was an adjutant from 1908 to 1911 and then became a staff captain at 6th District of Northern Command in April 1912.

 He served in the First World War as assistant adjutant and quartermaster general at the War Office.

 After the war Liddell became an instructor at the Staff College, Camberley.
 He then went to the Imperial Defence College in 1927.
 He became a General Staff Officer at the War Office in 1928 and then Commander 8th Infantry Brigade in 1931.

 He became general officer commanding (GOC) 47th (2nd London) Division in January 1935 and then GOC 4th Division in November 1935 before becoming Adjutant-General to the Forces in 1937.
-He was appointed Governor and Commander-in-Chief of Gibraltar in 1939, a post he held until 1941.
+He was promoted to lieutenant general on 29 January 1938 and appointed Governor and Commander-in-Chief of Gibraltar in 1939, a post he held until 1941.
 During his tenure of this post he organised the evacuation of all families of British service personnel and civilians from Gibraltar.
 He served as Inspector General for Training from 1941 to 1942; he retired in 1943.

 Liddell was also Colonel of the Royal Leicestershire Regiment from 1943 to 1948 and Governor of the Royal Hospital Chelsea from 1943 to 1949.